Best Organic Prenatal Vitamin Guide

 Iron

-Iron needs double when pregnant, and supplementation is sometimes needed for vegetarian women in particular.
+Iron needs to double when pregnant, and supplementation is sometimes needed for vegetarian women in particular.

 Folate/Folic Acid